Upcoming Superhero Slate

 A sequel to Doctor Strange.
 Yes please.
 Especially since this one is going to weirder and more crazy than that mind-bending movie.
 Just the title alone gives you some ideas of how far they are going to take this one, and what they are going to do with it.
 Will Baron Mordo (Chiwetel Edgiofor) be back as the villain?
 I certainly hope so.
 Scarlet Witch will be in this movie too, exploring and figuring out the meaning of her powers.
 Whenever they have ideas or characters cross over, it’s a great move, and Marvel knows it.

 This is the big project coming out of the DCEU.
-Sure, Wonder Woman is the sequel everyone is betting on, since the first one did so well and was so popular, but Batman has always been the studios bread and butter, ever since Tim Burton’s movies.
+Sure, Wonder Woman is the sequel everyone is betting on, since the first one did so well and was so popular.
+But Batman has always been the studios bread and butter, ever since Tim Burton’s movies.
 And they haven’t made a Batman movie since Christopher Nolan’s films, about a decade ago.
 They’ve spent so long preparing for this movie that the writer / director / and star have all changed.
 For the longest time it was Ben Affleck filling all of those roles.
 Now it’s Matt Reeves (Planet of the Apes movies,) as the director and Robert Pattinson as the star.
 And what makes this movie sound especially cool is the huge cast of villains that will appear.
 Basically everyone but the Joker.
 That means the Penguin (Colin Farrell,) the Riddler (Paul Dano,) Catwoman, (Zoe Kravitz,) and maybe more.
-I wouldn’t be surprised if an actor playing Harvel Dent (who will turn into Two Face in a later movie,) joins.
-For now, one has to wonder if all of these actors will appear as the villains, or if this will be a lot of setup for a future movie with only one real villain in this one, (maybe Farrell’s Penguin or John Turturro’s gangster, Carmine Falcone, being as how they are the two older actors, compared to the others in this cast.)
-Should be pretty neat.
+I wouldn’t be surprised if an actor playing Havey Dent (who will turn into Two Face in a later movie,) joins.
+For now, one has to be excited for the world building it seems like this movie will be doing, casting actors to make appearances here who won’t become actual villains until later films down the line.